 Only the CR "owner" should book formal revisions of that CR, and can propose changes directly there at a meeting.

+We define a "contribution to a CR (co-CR)" from other contributors and they are expected to be sub-mitted as 'text proposals' using the pCR template and submitted as "discussion" Tdoc submitted for "endorsement" or "agreement"

-Other contributors (including possibly the CR owner, if preferred) raise pCRs against the latest endorsed baseline CR revision for consideration at a meeting.
+Other contributors (including possibly the CR owner, if preferred) raise "co-CRs" against the latest endorsed baseline CR revision for consideration at a meeting.

-Often, the pCRs will be adding non-conflicting clauses anyway.
+Often, the "co-CRs" will be adding non-conflicting clauses anyway.

-In case of modifying an existing clause in the baseline endorsed CR, the pCR author should take care to rebaseline if the existing clause has been modified since the previous baseline.
+In case of modifying an existing clause in the baseline endorsed CR, the "co-CR" author should take care to rebaseline if the existing clause has been modified since the previous baseline.

 All changes in the CR are accepted in the revision presented by the "owner" for endorsement so that there is a clean baseline available for use in the next meeting.